Seiichi Katsumata: Political career

 In 1967, when Wada retired from politics, Katsumata inherited the Wada faction's loyalty.
 In the same year, there were disputes regarding a bill concerning health insurance exceptions, and when then-Chairman Kōzō Sasaki resigned from his position, Katsumata secured the leadership position with the backing of the Sasaki faction.
 In regards to succeeding Sasaki, Saburō Eda had also announced his candidacy, but Sasaki did not prefer Eda to become the chairman and thus designated Katsumata as his successor.

 When Katsumata had assumed his role as the party leader, he carried out a campaign in which he had direct dialogues with citizens, but in the 1968 House of Councillors election, the Socialist Party suffered defeat by winning less than 30 of the contested seats (and losing eight seats from the last election, whereas all of the other opposition parties gained seats).
 Katsumata was forced to take responsibility and resign as chairman and was succeeded by Tomomi Narita.
 In the 1976 general election, despite the JSP increasing its net seat count, the leaders of the three most powerful JSP factions (Sasaki, Eda, and Katsumata) all lost their seats in the 1976 election.
 However, Katsumata promptly took back his seat in the 1979 election and did not fail to be reelected since then.

 Katsumata was known within the party as a theorist, and assisted the formulation of the "Road to Establish Socialism in Japan" plan while serving as the Secretary General of the Socialist Theory Committee.
 Afterwards, his stood out with his dogmatic speech and conduct which affirmed theories such as the dictatorship of the proletariat.
-When he assumed the role of founding Chief of the Socialist Theory Center in 1978, he began work on things such as revising the aforementioned party plan, and because the party sometimes changed its cource of plan, his theories were often changing again and again.
+When he assumed the role of founding Chief of the Socialist Theory Center in 1978, he began work on things such as revising the aforementioned party plan, and because the party sometimes changed its course of plan, his theories were often changing again and again.

 In 1983, he was chosen to be the House of Representatives Vice-Chairman, but he retired from politics only three years later.
 In the same year that he retired, he became the first Socialist Party chairman to be awarded the Grand Cordon of the Order of the Rising Sun, First Class.
 He died on 14 December 1989, aged 81 years old.

 At the National Diet Library's Constitutional Government Reference Room, stenographic recordings of his talks are open to the public after they were left behind.